calee0316/cse110-w21-group3/admin/meetings/013021-frontendmeeting.md

 None

 ### Topic to be Discussed
-- Structure and content of html file for the project
+- Structure and content of html file for the project's page

 ### What was Actually Discussed
+- Created a prototype index.html file for the project

 ### New Topic for Next Meeting
+- We may use grid to position the images and boxes
+- Need response from other group members
+- Timer function

 ### Time Ended